Hyperborea: Physical appearance

-Greek legend asserts that the Boreades, who were the descendants of Boreas and the snow-nymph Chione (or Khione), founded the first theocratic monarchy on Hyperborea.
+Greek legend asserts that the Boreades, who were the descendants of Boreas and Chione, founded the first theocratic monarchy on Hyperborea.
 This legend is found preserved in the writings of Aelian:

 Diodorus Siculus added to this account:

 The Boreades were thus believed to be giant kings, around 10 ft tall, who ruled Hyperborea.
 No other physical descriptions of the Hyperboreans are provided in classical sources.
 However, Aelius Herodianus, a grammarian in the 3rd century, wrote that the mythical Arimaspi were identical to the Hyperboreans in physical appearance (De Prosodia Catholica, 1.
 114) and Stephanus of Byzantium in the 6th century wrote the same (Ethnica, 118.
 16).
 The ancient poet Callimachus described the Arimaspi as having fair hair, but it is disputed whether the Arimaspi were Hyperboreans.
 According to Herodianus, the Arimaspi were close in appearance to the Hyperboreans, making the inference that the Hyperboreans had fair hair being potentially valid.